docarray/docarray/docs/data_types/text/text.md

 ##  Segment long texts

 Often times when you index or search text data, you don’t want to consider thousands of words as one huge string.
 Instead, some finer granularity would be nice.
-You can do this by leveraging nested field.
+You can do this by leveraging nested fields.
 For example, let’s split some page content into its sentences by `'.'`.

 ```python
 from docarray import BaseDoc, DocList